-During the full course of your project you need to have a valid student registration, otherwise your diploma cannot be created.
+- You are registered as a full time student of the IDE Faculty During the full course of your project you need to have a valid student registration, otherwise your diploma cannot be created.

-As you may conclude from these requirements, you don't need to have finished all of your elective courses before you can start your graduation project.
-This exception is being made because in some situations only a small course or a retake are unfinished, which might cause a disproportional delay in starting the project while finishing the course can be combined with the graduation work.
+As you may conclude from these requirements, you don't need to have finished all the elective courses before you can start your graduation project.
+In some situations only a small activity needs to be (re-)taken to complete the electives which might cause a disproportional delay in starting the project, while finishing the elective can be combined with the graduation work.
 However, keep in mind that for requesting the green light meeting (see Ch.
 6.2, p24) all mandatory and elective courses of your programme need to be finished and registered as passed, otherwise no green light will be granted.
 It is not workable, and will not be approved, to start the graduation project while the majority of elective courses is still unfinished.